Close Menu

 Why It’s Important to Use the Opposite of Penchant

-Knowing both sides—what someone likes and what they dislike—helps you communicate more clearly.
-It makes your writing richer, your arguments stronger, and your speech more precise.
-Plus, with an expanded vocabulary, you’ll sound more confident and articulate.
+If you know both sides of that equation, what someone likes and what they dislike, it can help you communicate more clearly.
+It makes your writing richer, your arguments tighter and your speech more precise.
+And in doing so, you’ll not only sound more confident and articulate, but will have a larger vocabulary to boot!

 Final Takeaway

-Keep practicing, stay curious, and you’ll master these words in no time.
+Practice, be curious and you will down these words in no time.

 Happy writing!